chsxf/mfx.wiki.mirror/Building-Your-First-Route.md

 ## Creating the Route's Class

+Let's say we want to create a route called `TestRoute.hello`.

 Create a folder named `routes` inside the `app` folder and a file named `TestRoute.php` in it.

 **Don't forget to put the `T` and the `R` in uppercase.** <abbr title="php-micro-framework in short">MFX</abbr>'s router is case sensitive.